arvindsethu/fipl-scoring-pipeline/README.md

 # Fantasy IPL Scoring Pipeline

-A cloud-based automated scoring system for fantasy cricket, specifically designed for the Indian Premier League (IPL).
-The system scrapes live match data, calculates fantasy points based on player performances, and updates scores in real-time to a Google Sheets dashboard.
+An automated scoring system for fantasy cricket, specifically designed for the Indian Premier League (IPL).
+This system automatically tracks live matches, calculates fantasy points, and updates scores in real-time to a Google Sheets dashboard.

+## What it does

+- **Live Match Tracking**: Automatically follows IPL matches as they happen
+- **Real-time Scoring**: Updates player points every 15-30 minutes during matches
+- **Comprehensive Scoring System**:
+  - Batting points for runs, strike rates, and milestones
+  - Bowling points for wickets, economy rates, and dot balls
+  - Fielding points for catches, run-outs, and stumpings
+  - Special bonuses for Player of the Match

+## How it works

+The system runs automatically during match hours (9:30 AM to 8:00 PM UTC) and:
+1. Tracks live match progress
+2. Calculates points based on player performances
+3. Updates scores to a Google Sheets dashboard
+4. Handles multiple matches simultaneously

+## Technologies Used

+- **Google Cloud Platform**: For reliable automated execution
+- **Google Sheets**: For displaying live scores and statistics
+- **Python**: For data processing and calculations
+- **ESPNCricinfo**: For live match data

+## Scoring System Highlights

+### Batting Points
+- 1 point per run
+- Bonus points for high strike rates
+- Extra points for reaching milestones (30s, 50s, 100s)
+- Boundary bonuses for fours and sixes

+### Bowling Points
+- Points for each wicket
+- Economy rate bonuses
+- Maiden over rewards
+- Dot ball points

+### Fielding Points
+- Points for catches
+- Points for stumpings
+- Points for run-outs

+### Special Awards
+- Bonus points for Player of the Match

+The system is designed to be fully automated, requiring no manual intervention during matches.
+All scores and statistics are automatically calculated and updated to provide a seamless fantasy cricket experience.

 ## System Architecture